 Hello team members and supporters.

-Due to the ongoing COVID situation, the fact that we have several players with different health issues and the club having restrictions imposed by BCWBS/BCWSA, the committee has decided to postpone our restart until January 2021, or until the province transitions to phase 4. (fewer restrictions/more play).
+Due to the ongoing COVID situation, the fact that we have several players with different health issues and the club having restrictions imposed by BCWBS/BCWSA, the committee has decided to postpone our restart until further notice, or until the province transitions to phase 4. (fewer restrictions/more play).

 Keep checking your inboxes, an email will be sent to all active members about the decision and for other clarifications about our AGM and other issues.